Skip to content

 Remember that pre-existing conditions aren’t covered, so it’s best to get insurance as soon as you can.
 Other terms, conditions, excesses, exclusions and limitations apply.

-Moggies are great for first-time pet owners as they’re pretty easy to care for.
+Mixed breed cats are great for first-time pet owners as they’re easy to care for.
 Like with most cats, your moggie needs a balanced diet and lots of exercise to keep them healthy and their coat in good condition.
 They’re known to enjoy their food and can easily become overweight.
 This is a problem especially if they’re kept indoors.
 They also have low grooming needs and are considered to be low maintenance.

 Feeding and nutrition

 Moggies like their food (and hunting for extra treats as well) so can be prone to putting on weight.
 Bear this in mind and stick to the feeding instructions on the packaging to help maintain their weight.
-It can also help to feed them at set times - instead of allowing your cat to graze all day and keep an eye on the number of tasty treats you give them.
+It can also help to have a feeding schedule for your mixed breed cat, with meals at the same time every day, and keep an eye on the number of tasty treats you give them.

 Grooming